Mahdiware/ARMCall/README.md

 Runtime native function invocation for Android ARM32 and ARM64.

-ARMCall is a small C/C++ library for invoking native functions at runtime using architecture-specific ARM calling-convention stubs.
+ARMCall is a lightweight C/C++ library for invoking native functions at runtime using architecture-specific ARM calling-convention implementations.

-It targets Android's "armeabi-v7a" and "arm64-v8a" ABIs and provides a common runtime interface while keeping the low-level ABI implementation in architecture-specific assembly.
+It targets Android's "armeabi-v7a" and "arm64-v8a" ABIs while providing a common runtime interface across both architectures.

-«Status: Experimental / research»
+«Status: Experimental / Research»

 ---

 Overview

-Calling a native function dynamically is more complicated than simply branching to its address.

-The caller must construct the machine state expected by the target function:
+Calling a native function dynamically requires more than transferring execution to its address.
+The caller must construct the machine state expected by the target function according to the platform's ABI.

-- General-purpose argument registers
-- Floating-point/SIMD argument registers
-- Stack arguments
-- Stack alignment
-- Return-value registers
-- Callee-saved registers
-- Architecture-specific calling conventions

-ARMCall provides the low-level mechanism required to construct that state and transfer control to a target function.
+ARMCall provides the low-level runtime needed to:

-The project currently supports:
+- Prepare function arguments
+- Handle register and stack-based arguments
+- Support integer and floating-point values
+- Maintain required stack alignment
+- Invoke the target function
+- Retrieve return values
+- Preserve the required machine state

+The architecture-specific implementation is written in ARM assembly, while the higher-level runtime interface is shared.

+Supported Architectures

-Architecture| Android ABI| Instruction set
+Architecture| Android ABI| Instruction Set
 ARM32| "armeabi-v7a"| AArch32 / Thumb-2
 ARM64| "arm64-v8a"| AArch64

-These are the Android NDK's corresponding ARM ABIs.

 ---

-Design

-ARMCall intentionally keeps the architecture implementations in the same source files.

-src/
-├── runtime.cpp
-├── abi.cpp
-└── call.S

-Instead of maintaining:

-abi_arm32.cpp
-abi_arm64.cpp

-call_arm32.S
-call_arm64.S

-ARMCall uses compile-time architecture detection:

-#if defined(__aarch64__)

-    // AArch64

-#elif defined(__arm__)

-    // AArch32

-#endif

-The same approach is used by "call.S".

-#if defined(__aarch64__)

-    // AArch64 implementation

-#elif defined(__arm__)

-    // AArch32 implementation

-#endif

-This keeps the public runtime layer shared while allowing the generated machine code to be completely architecture-specific.

----

 How It Works

+ARMCall uses a runtime call context to describe the arguments and other information required for a function invocation.

 At a high level:

                  Runtime
                     │
-                       │
+                    ▼
               CallContext
                     │
                     ▼
-                ┌─────────────┐
-                │   abi.cpp   │
-                └──────┬──────┘
+              ABI Interface
                     │
           ┌─────────┴─────────┐
           │                   │
         ARM32               ARM64
-         __arm__            __aarch64__
+       AArch32              AArch64
           │                   │
-             ▼                   ▼
-       arm32_invoke         arm64_invoke
-             │                   │
           └─────────┬─────────┘
+                    ▼
+             Assembly Stub
                     │
                     ▼
-                    call.S
+             Target Function
                     │
                     ▼
-                Target function
+               CallResult

-The runtime prepares a call context containing the values that need to be placed into the target ABI's argument locations.
+The runtime prepares the call context, and the architecture-specific assembly stub converts that information into the machine state required by the target ABI.

-The assembly stub then:

-1. Saves the registers required by the stub.
-2. Reads the runtime call context.
-3. Constructs the required stack argument area.
-4. Loads the appropriate argument registers.
-5. Transfers control to the target function.
-6. Collects the return registers.
-7. Restores the caller's state.
-8. Returns to the runtime.

 ---

+Architecture Support

 ARM64

-ARM64 uses the AArch64 procedure call standard.
+ARM64 follows the AArch64 Procedure Call Standard (AAPCS64).

-The AArch64 PCS defines how separately compiled or assembled routines communicate through an externally visible interface.

-ARMCall's ARM64 implementation works with the AArch64 register file and its argument/return-value conventions.

-The general-purpose argument registers are primarily:

-x0 - x7

-Floating-point/SIMD arguments use the appropriate SIMD/FP registers.

-Additional arguments can be represented in the stack argument area.

-The implementation is contained in:

-src/call.S

-and selected with:

-#if defined(__aarch64__)

----
+ARMCall supports the primary general-purpose argument registers and floating-point/SIMD argument registers defined by the ABI, with additional arguments represented through the stack argument area where required.

 ARM32

-ARM32 uses the Arm 32-bit procedure call standard and supports the Arm/Thumb instruction sets.
+ARM32 follows the AArch32 Procedure Call Standard (AAPCS32) and supports the Android "armeabi-v7a" ABI.

-For Android, "armeabi-v7a" is the 32-bit ARM ABI and includes Thumb-2 and Neon support.
-The Android NDK uses "-mfloat-abi=softfp" for this ABI's floating-point calling convention.

-ARMCall's ARM32 implementation uses the core argument registers:
+The implementation uses the standard ARM32 argument registers and stack argument area according to the target ABI.

-r0 - r3

-with additional arguments represented in the stack argument area.

-The assembly implementation is selected with:

-#if defined(__arm__)

 ---

-Why "call.S"?

-The assembly source intentionally uses an uppercase ".S" extension:

-call.S

-rather than:

-call.s

-This allows the assembly source to pass through the C preprocessor.

-That makes architecture selection possible directly inside the assembly source:

-#if defined(__aarch64__)

-    // ARM64 assembly

-#elif defined(__arm__)

-    // ARM32 assembly

-#endif

-As a result, the same "call.S" source can produce two completely different object files.

----

 Build System

-ARMCall uses a small GNU Make build system and Clang from the Android NDK.
+ARMCall uses GNU Make together with the Android NDK's Clang toolchain.

-The build targets are:
+Supported targets:

 aarch64-linux-android
 armv7a-linux-androideabi

-The Android NDK identifies these corresponding ABIs as:
+These correspond to:

 arm64-v8a
 armeabi-v7a

+The same source tree can be used to build both architectures.

 ---